Episode 001 - The Diabetic Brain In Alzheimer’s Disease

-- The term type 3 diabetes— I define what the term represents and why it is a principle theory in the research that describes the underlying mechanisms in the onset of Alzheimer’s disease.
+The term type 3 diabetes— I define what the term represents and why it is a principle theory in the research that describes the underlying mechanisms in the onset of Alzheimer’s disease.

-The Diabetic Brain In Alzheimer’s Disease Preview #2
+Episode 002 - The Diabetic Brain In Alzheimer’s Disease

 This podcast will delve more deeply into the type 3 diabetes model of late onset-Alzheimer’s disease as a cerebral insulin resistance and how it is linked to cardiovascular disease and type 2 diabetes.